azeldaniel/COMP2603-2021/README.md

 ## Week 1 (January 18th and 22nd)

-Introduction to Java and the BlueJ editor.
+Introduction to the Java object oriented language and the [BlueJ](https://www.bluej.org/) editor.

+## Week 2 (January 25th and 29th)

+Introduction to object oriented constructor, accessor and mutator methods.
+Principles regarding information hiding, as well as class and instance methods/attributes are also introduced.